jonyoung123/alx-low_level_programming/0x00-hello_world/README.md

-Write a C program that prints exactly a specified string
+Write a C program that print exactly a specified string